TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 # Motorola Moto G7 Power (XT-1955) (ocean)

-Tested with Phh Treble v212
+Tested with Phh Treble v222

 VERY IMPORTANT
 - To boot the Android 10 GSI, you must first change `ro.control_privapp_permissions=enforcing` to `ro.control_privapp_permissions=log` in `/vendor/build.prop`.
 Vendor enforcements denies permissions from the GSI and considers them violations.
-If this property is not changed, the vendor will prevent the device from booting.
+If this property is not changed, the vendor will prevent the device from booting (This is seemingly no longer necessary as of v215).
 - To use Magisk on this GSI or any other, you must also remove `init.mmi.hab.sh` from `/vendor/bin/`.
 This file conflicts with Magisk's rooting permissions, preventing the device from booting when applied.
-- To successfully receive an SMS message over the LTE network, [`android.hardware.telephony.ims.xml`](http://treble.phh.me/android.hardware.telephony.ims.xml) must be applied to `vendor/etc/permissions` with the permission 0644.
-This solution may easily break, so installing a Magisk module such as Pix3lify, is strongly ill-advised.
+- To successfully receive an SMS message over the LTE network:
+  - 1: [`android.hardware.telephony.ims.xml`](http://treble.phh.me/android.hardware.telephony.ims.xml) must be applied to `vendor/etc/permissions` with the permission 0644.
+  - 2: download and install [the latest ims apk](http://treble.phh.me/stable/ims-q.64.apk) as a user image and restart the system
+  - 3: after restarting, do so again after approximately 6 minutes, and repeat the process 3-5 times
+  - 4: as the VoLTE feature is still a work in progress, disable it in Settings --> Mobile network --> VoLTE.
+You will now receive 3G-only calls (until January 2021 for the T-Mobile network and shared MVNOs such as Metro), but SMS messaging over LTE will now function properly

 ## Wireless

 ### Wi-Fi

-partially - only if [this patch](https://t.me/G7Power/29274) is flashed in TWRP, modifying the vendor partition, will DHCP (default) connections work, otherwise Wifi connections will only be successful on Static connections
+partially - Wifi connections will only be successful on Static connections

 ### Mobile Data